 - Reduces the patient’s sense of isolation and loneliness

 Music has long been regarded as a way to relax, and people who write and play music are considered artists.
 Music changes from one generation to the next, and in many ways, it’s a reflection of the current times.
-The positive effect of music can help a patient connect with themselves and help them learn to express their fears, thoughts, and emotions, so treatment can bring healing.
+The positive effect of music can help patients connect with themselves and help them learn to express their fears, thoughts, and emotions so treatment can bring healing.

-Music therapy can be an effective tool for helping adolescents that are struggling with mental health issues.
-The benefits of music therapy can help a teen express their emotions more clearly and calm their racing minds.
+Music therapy can be an effective tool for helping adolescents who are struggling with mental health issues.
+The benefits of music therapy are that it can help a teen express their emotions more clearly and calm their racing minds.
 When performed correctly, music therapy can be an invaluable tool for recovery.

 At the Massachusetts Center for Adolescent Wellness, we work with adolescents struggling with a variety of mental health disorders and can offer music therapy as an option.
 Our goal is to provide outstanding care and help adolescents to recover with care and compassion.
-Contact us today to learn more about our services, as well as music therapy in particular.
+Contact us today at 855.940.6229 to learn more about our services.